moonline/UW.Olivos-Roche/Paper.rst

        * Crowded in peek hours
        * Frequencies drop in the evening

-The public transport offer is quite well in Olivos Roche, services are available up to late hours in the evening.
+The public transport offer is good in Olivos Roche, services are available up to late hours in the evening.
 But in peek hours, trains and buses are crowded.

-The unreliable frequencies makes it complicated to plan a multi modal travel and people need to plan with sufficient margen, what makes multi modal travel unattractive, in comparison to car travel.
+The unreliable frequencies make it complicated to plan a multi modal trip and people need to plan with sufficient margen, what makes it unattractive, in comparison to car or TNC trips.

 As the fares are cheap, for many poor people it's the only way to travel, as they can not afford any motorized vehicle.